 What is a huddle meeting?
-The daily huddle has been common practice for many companies for ages.
-No matter your industry (manufacturing, healthcare, technology, etc.) or size, a daily sync-up can be a powerful tool to increase alignment, communication, and productivity for your teams.
-According to an article in Inc magazine, huddles "keep companies focused on the same strategic goals, ensure timely answers to pressing questions, and enforce accountability because everyone knows what everyone else is up to."
+The daily huddle meeting has been common practice for many companies for ages.
+No matter your industry (manufacturing, healthcare, technology, etc.) or size, a daily team morning huddle can be a good idea to increase team alignment, communication, and productivity.
+According to an article in Inc magazine, huddles "keep companies focused on the same strategic goals, ensure timely answers to pressing questions, and enforce team accountability because everyone knows what everyone else is up to."
 The face-to-face (even if virtual) time every 24 hours keeps team members aligned and on task.

 In theory, implementing a daily meeting with your team sounds simple.
 Establish some ground rules and stick to them.
-Typically, the rules include no problem-solving or rabbit holes, start on time, end on time (no more than 15 minutes).
+Typically, the rules include no problem-solving or rabbit holes, starting on time, and ending on time (no more than 15 minutes).
 Keeping this meeting short and sweet is essential to its effectiveness.
-Include the right people, and if your organization is larger or more complex, cascade this habit to your departmental teams.
-Customize a simple agenda so you are sharing only the essential information.
+Include the right people; if your organization is larger or more complex, cascade this habit to your departmental teams.
+Customize a simple daily huddle agenda so you are sharing only the essential information.
 Daily huddle questions can spark the discussions needed to ensure the team has a great day.

 - Victories from Yesterday